SURYAMATE/aad/USER-README.md

    - Visit the [Self-Service Portal](https://myadpro-services.siemens.com/applications).
    - Follow the instructions provided to create a new app integration for your application.

+For more detailed information on the registration process and configuration steps, please refer to the [official documentation](https://wiki.siemens.com/pages/viewpage.action?pageId=386471116).

 2. **Configure Your App Integration in Azure AD:**
    - After creating the app integration in the Self-Service Portal, proceed to configure it in Azure AD.